bratpeki/modern-milkytracker-guide/docs/xm.md

 ## Global song volume

 A property of the song which describes the intensity of the volume of the entire song.
-By default, this value is 40, which is the maximum global volume.
+By default, this value is `40` (64 in decimal), which is the maximum global volume.
+The minimum is, of course, 0.
 You can change the global volume using the [Gxx colume effect](./fx.md#gxx-set-global-volume).

 ## Song title